thedivtagguy/harrypotteremails/content/posts/2020-06-21-do-you-have-any-prove-that-i-have-been-accepted/index.md

 ## So I Said:

 ```
-I am the prof, son.
+I am the proof, son.
 ```

 ## To Which She Said: